Property tycoon Ong Beng Seng charged with abetting public servant to obtain valuable things, obstructing justice

 These charges include two of graft under the Prevention of Corruption Act.
 The other 25 comprised charges under the Penal Code - one under Section 204A, and 24 under Section 165.

-The two corruption charges had accused Iswaran of corruptly obtaining gratification from Ong in exchange for advancing the latter's business interests in an agreement between Singapore GP and the Singapore Tourism Board (STB), and in a proposal for a contract with STB.
+The two corruption charges had accused Iswaran of corruptly obtaining gratification from Ong in exchange for advancing the latter's business interests in the agreement between Singapore GP and the STB, and in a proposal for a contract with STB.

 Iswaran supposedly corruptly obtained from Ong Singapore Grand Prix tickets, an outbound flight on his private plane from Singapore to Doha, one night's stay in Four Seasons Doha and a business class flight from Doha to Singapore.
 These were collectively worth about S$166,282 (US$128,251).